simp/simp-doc/docs/changelogs/latest.rst

    environments if you upgrade the ``puppet`` or ``puppetserver`` packages or if you add a new environment to your system.

-   See the `puppet generate types documentation`_ for additional details
+   See the :ref:`faq-puppet-generate_types` for additional information.

 Breaking Changes
 ----------------